Pinguicula gigantea

 was once classified as Pinguicula ayautla.

 This Pinguicula was discovered by Alfred Lau and described by the botanist Hans Luhrs.

 Pinguicula gigantea has a few different forms, such as the 'white flower' form or the 'blue flower'.

 Plant characteristics

 Habitat

 Pinguicula gigantea grows in the Mexican state of Oaxaca at an altitude of 688 meters or 2260 feet.

 Leaves and carnivory

-Pinguicula gigantea, unlike most Pinguicula species, has sticky upper and undersides of the leaves.
+Pinguicula gigantea, unlike most Pinguicula species, has sticky upper and undersides of its large, flat leaves.
 The leaves have trichomes on them, which secrete a mucilage that traps prey.
 P. gigantea's leaves are among the largest in its genus.
 The species epithet, gigantea, describes this characteristic.

 Flowers

 The flowers of P. gigantea are usually zygomorphic.
 The varieties of P. gigantea differ solely on their flowers, such as the 'blue flower' P. gigantea or the 'white flower' forms.
 Other forms have also been described.
 A dark purple flower exists in cultivation as well.